 Fund Financial Statements.
 A fund is a group of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 SAU 19, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-All of the funds of SAU 19 are governmental funds.
+SAU 19's financial statements contain governmental and fiduciary funds.